cyb3erasad/Html-CSS-projects/README.md

 [![Status](https://img.shields.io/badge/Project-Active-success.svg)]()

 A **Python console application** to manage nurse bookings for patients in a hospital or clinic.
-This project helps to **view nurses, check availability, book, generate bills, and manage payments** easily.
+This project helps to **view nurses, check availability, book, generate bills, and manage payments** easily...

 ---